Makeup Tips for Older Women

-Today, makeup for mature women is much more subtle and flattering than in days of old, not only because of how we wear it, but the quality of the products.
-Many of us had a grandmother, aunt, or family friend who thought staying young looking after 50 meant wearing so much makeup it was scary: heavy black eyeliner, powder foundation that highlighted wrinkles and creases, splotches of color on each cheek and red, red lipstick.
+Today, makeup for older women is much more subtle and flattering than in days of old, not only because of how we wear it, but the quality of the products available to us.
+Many of us had a grandmother, aunt, or family friend who thought looking great after 50 meant wearing so much makeup it was scary: heavy black eyeliner, powder foundation that highlighted wrinkles and creases, splotches of color on each cheek and red, red lipstick.
 That is the extreme, of course, but you get the idea!

 If you’re tired of your current post-50 makeup routine and want to get a fresh start…that’s great!
 If you are still doing the same things with your makeup that you have done since you were 21, it’s time to take another look.
 There are good and bad examples all around us of what works for baby boomer women and what doesn’t.
 The key is to be observant and honest with ourselves when it comes to our own appearance, and staying abreast of the latest beauty and makeup products for mature skin.